-This paper is facing the widely stated problem of poor institutional capacity of land administration agencies in many developing and transition countries.
-Responding to this problem has not been simple.
+This FIG Guide is facing the widely stated problem of poor institutional capacity of land administration agencies in many developing and transition countries.
+Responding to this problem is not simple.
 The challenges of building capacity in land administration are immense and not similar to just human resource development.
-Capacity building addresses the broader concept of the ability of organisations and individuals to perform functions effectively, efficiently and sustainable.
+Capacity building must be seen as a broader concept of building the ability of organisations and individuals to perform functions effectively, efficiently and sustainable.